Tox-Archive/Tox-STS/STS.md

 This was chosen to work with as many existing clients as possible while allowing users to switch clients easily without loosing friends and IDs.

+All clients should have a portable mode: a way of saving and loading the tox_save file from the current working directory.

 ###Logging

 Discussion in progress